 ⊕ So my tip here: buy something that fits your needs.
 Do not compromise on fit.
 Shoes should be comfortable and easy to combine.
 You don’t need 20 pairs, when you have a few perfect ones.

-So let’s move over to my second biggest struggle in building a wardrobe: the one of blouses and tops.
+So let’s move over to my second biggest struggle in building a wardrobe: blouses and tops.

 ⊕ My tip here: Ask yourself to what occasions you’re wearing your clothes and how they should represent you.
 What do you want to show and what not?
 Do not buy for the sake of buying.
 Only buy something what makes you feel comfortable in every occasion.

 How are you building a perfect wardrobe?
-What were your biggest mistakes?
-Love to read your tips & tricks!
+What were your biggest wardrobe mistakes?
+Love to hear your tips & tricks!